-- Nature Trails e.g. Display of 4-H constructed nature trail or observation made along another nature trail. - Geology Simple collections must include the specimen's names, dates of collection, specific site(s) of collection (distance and direction to nearest town, county, state or province) and collector's name for 15 specimens.
-Inclusion of field journals is strongly encouraged and identification criteria must be completely and clearly defined.
-Exhibits showing evolutionary histories, adaptations of fossil organisms, vertical or horizontal studies of strata, or similar studies are encouraged. - Field Identification Projects Please note that wildflowers are evaluated in Section F Horticulture, Fungi in Section H, Plant Pathology, and Insects in Section I Entomology.
+- Nature Trails e.g. Display of 4-H constructed nature trail or observation made along another nature trail. - Geology Simple collections must include the specimen's names, dates of collection, specific site(s) of collection (distance and direction to nearest town, county, state or province) and collector's name for 15

+- Field Identification Projects Please note that wildflowers are evaluated in Section F Horticulture, Fungi in Section H, - Plant Pathology, and Insects in Section I - Entomology.
 Collections of preserved specimens, photographs or sketches properly labeled and showing identification criteria may be displayed for any habitat in New York.
 Consult your local Department of Environmental Conservation for guidelines and permission in collecting specimens from the wild.
 Consult Field Guides Made Easy for additional activities and ideas. - County- or self-initiated projects that relate to environmental education.
 Examples include but are not limited to: interpretation of aerial photographs; vegetation maps; plant adaptations; demonstrations of ecological principles; or computer models like GIS.
 Transfer of display ideas and concepts from other project areas is encouraged.